 When building a curve, the storms must be run from smallest to largest and the storage iterated until the pond outflow matches that of the target value in the Discharge-Storage curve.
-Only then can the modeller move onto the next largest storm.
+Only then can the modeler move onto the next largest storm.
 The proper pond sizing methodology is therefore:

-- The modeller iterates step 2 until the calculates outflow matches (or is slightly less) than the target outflow.
+- The modeler iterates step 2 until the calculates outflow matches (or is slightly less) than the target outflow.
 At this point the calculated storage should also match the storage in the input table.

 - Steps 2 and 3 are repeated until the outflow and storage are matched.